TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/manual_annotation.md

 ## Painting labels for pixel-wise annotations

-With the labels layer we can now make pixel-wise annotaions using a paintbrush, fill bucket, and eraser tools (see the row of buttons in the control panel in the top left of the viewer).
+With the labels layer we can now make pixel-wise annotations using a paintbrush, fill bucket, and eraser tools (see the row of buttons in the control panel in the top left of the viewer).

 Using these tools we can touch up any of the labels that we got from our polygon masks or draw entirely new ones.
 As noted for Points layers, napari does support painting labels while in 3D viewer mode, but it